thorchain/docs/frequently-asked-questions/lending.md

 ### Can I partially repay my loan?

-Debt can be partially repaid, but a borrower will only receive their collateral back when the debt is paid in full.
+Debt can be partially repaid, but a borrower will only receive their collateral back when the debt is repaid in full.

 ### What happens if I overpay my debt?